soasme/blackgate/docs/introduction.rst

 probably a better choice.

 You might also want to monitor and register services to your service discovery service.
-Although it's a complicated solution, it still turns out to be a mature one.
+Although it's complicated , it still turns out to be a mature solution.